 - Do not confuse ponatinib with pazopanib.

 - PO Administer once daily without regard to food.
-Swallow tablet whole; do not crush, break, or chew.
+DNC: Swallow tablet whole; do not crush, break, or chew.

-- Caution patient to notify health care professional immediately if symptoms suggestive of a blood clot (chest pain, shortness or breath, weakness on one side of the body, speech problems, leg pain, leg swelling), liver failure (yellowing of eyes or skin, tea-colored urine, drowsiness), heart failure, pancreatitis (nausea, vomiting, abdominal pain or discomfort), neuropathy, unusual bleeding, easy bruising, fluid retention (leg swelling, abdominal swelling, weight gain, shortness of breath) or fever occurs.
+- Caution patient to notify health care professional immediately if symptoms suggestive of a blood clot (chest pain, shortness or breath, weakness on one side of the body, speech problems, leg pain, leg swelling), liver failure (yellowing of eyes or skin, tea-colored urine, drowsiness), HF, pancreatitis (nausea, vomiting, abdominal pain or discomfort), neuropathy, unusual bleeding, easy bruising, fluid retention (leg swelling, abdominal swelling, weight gain, shortness of breath) or fever occurs.